Search Menu

 Ryhor Bruyeu / stock.adobe.com

-Dear SNR: Yes, Xylitol is NOT to be consumed by dogs in any amount.
+Dear SNR: Yes, dogs shouldn’t consume xylitol in any amount.
 It is not only dangerous but has been proven to be fatal.
-Let me preface my answer by saying that it is healthier for dogs to have a diet free of sweets, and especially artificial sweeteners, but of course, family pets are exposed to a wide variety of foods, and sometimes accidents may happen.
+Before I answer, let me say that it is healthier for dogs to have a diet free of human sweets (and especially artificial sweeteners).
+But of course, family pets are exposed to a wide variety of foods, and sometimes accidents may happen.
+But what artificial sweeteners are bad for dogs?

 Xylitol

-This naturally produced sweetener is found in many “sugar-free” items such as ice cream, candies, pastries, gums, yogurts, juices and more.
-Xylitol is HIGHLY TOXIC and potentially fatal if consumed.
+This naturally produced sweetener, also commonly called “birch sugar,” is found in many “sugar-free” items for people, such as ice cream, candies, pastries, gum, yogurts, juices, and more.
+Xylitol might also go by other names, including wood sugar, birch sugar, and birch bark extract.
+It’s highly toxic and potentially fatal if consumed.
 Even in small doses, it can cause seizures, liver failure, and death.

 Erythritol